groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/saving-documents/save-document-to-the-specified-stream.md

 title: Save document to the specified stream
 linkTitle: To the specified stream
 weight: 3
-description: "This article explains that how to save document to the specified stream while using GroupDocs.
+description: "This article explains how to save document to the specified stream while using GroupDocs.
 Watermarks API."
 keywords: save document to the specified stream, save document
 productName: GroupDocs.Watermark for .NET
 hideChildren: True